Skip to content

 ## Submission

-When you've completed your changes or can't make further progress
+When you've completed your work (reading, editing, testing), and cannot make further progress

 issue exactly the following command: